 For a network looking to become more “agile,” it will need these three characteristics:

-Unless your 100% certain your network was built using modern architectures and technology, then there is likely a mismatch of different devices, spanning across many vendors.
+Unless you’re 100% certain your network was built using modern architectures and technology, then there is likely a mismatch of different devices spanning across many vendors.

-- Become strategic when growing your network, with any modifications it’s important to make sure this is a logical extension of your network, not a cobbled-together hack.
+- Become strategic when growing your network.
+With any modifications, it’s important to make sure this is a logical extension of your network, not a cobbled-together hack.
 The question we always ask our clients is, “Does this position the network for success in the future?”
-You should be moving forward with resounding decisions, for further improving the automation and less in the difficulty in managing technology every day.
+You should be moving forward more with resounding decisions for further improving the automation and less in the difficulty in managing technology every day.

 The fact is many businesses have already begun taking steps we’ve outlined to prepare their networks for the future.
-If you don’t start now, then you’ll be scrambling to modify your networks, which is a big task that requires a lot of your internal manpower, where using Clare Computer Solutions we can focus your resources, for next-level efficiency.
+If you don’t start now, then you’ll be scrambling to modify your networks, which is a big task that requires a lot of your internal manpower; whereas using Clare Computer Solutions, we can focus your resources, for next-level efficiency.
 What are you waiting for – Talk to the network experts today!